👉 TAP TO SAVE 50% WITH CODE SPRING

 • 50% Rostered

-• 2025 Stats: 10 W, 172.2 IP, 3.86 ERA, 1.22 WHIP, 126 K
+• 2025 stats: 10 W, 172.2 IP, 3.86 ERA, 1.22 WHIP, 126 K

-• First Two Starts of 2026: 13 IP, 6 H, 1 ER, 4 BB, 10 K
+• First two starts of 2026: 13 IP, 6 H, 1 ER, 4 BB, 10 K

-I'm not going to attempt to make the case that Wacha is suddenly the same caliber of pitcher as either of those aces, but his strong start made me want to dig in and see if there was something possibly different that the 34-year-old veteran with a career ERA of 3.86 is doing this season.
+I'm not going to attempt to make the case that Wacha is suddenly the same caliber of pitcher as either of those aces, but his strong start made me want to dig in and see if there was something possibly different that the 34-year-old veteran with a career 3.86 ERA is doing this season.

 What we usually look for could be a potential bump in velocity, a significant change in pitch mix, or a major improvement in control/command.